rania-benaissa/LRC_project/README.md

 ![example1](/example1.jpg)

-The resolution tree and the inference result are then printed :
+The resolution tree as well as the inference result are then printed :
 ![example1](/example2.jpg)